 Fire door checks (Regulation 9)

-• Their UK contact details
+- UK Responsible Person contact details

 Design and materials of external walls (regulation 5)